Nice: January 2026

 Penedes, Spain

-After the removal of the lees, Agustí decides to not any any extra sugar to the wine making it a brut nature.
-There is still enough body and texture that we couldn’t tell it was made with no sugar.
+After the removal of the lees, Agustí decides to not add any extra sugar to the wine, making it a brut nature.
+There is still enough body and texture that we couldn’t tell it was made without extra sugar.
 Excitement lies in the future of the Cava region and it makes us want to drink more.
 A lovely way to start 2026.
 Cheers!

 Pairing: Pickle Brined Fried Chicken Sandwich